sirhypernova/c9launcher/README.md

 Set a name for your workspace, and choose a folder from the dropdown.
 Set your username and password you use to authenticate to the workspace.
 Once you are done, click submit.

+## Launch Options

+You can launch c9launcher with two different options.
+These options are stored in environment variables.

+`IP`: The IP for the web server to listen on.
+Defaults to `0.0.0.0`.

+`PORT`: The port for the web server to listen on.
+Defaults to `8080`.